List of Fablehaven characters: Significant magical creatures

-Widely known as the king of all dragons, he is the father of Raxtus, who makes his only appearance in Book 5.
+Widely known as the king of all dragons, Celebrant is the father of Raxtus, who makes his only appearance in Book 5.
 To help defeat the Demon hoard, he brings many other dragons to fight with him and Raxtus at the battle of Shoreless Isle.
 He has five breath weapons.
 Only one, a beam of white energy, was revealed while fighting the Demon Brogo.